Lindharden/DISCO2-module-template/README.md

 } ImageBatch;
 ```

 The `ImageBatch` struct contains metadata about the batch of images it contains (such as height, width and channels), and about the shared memory space and which pipeline should be utilized (not important for development).
 The image data from all the individual images in the batch are stored sequentially in the `data` field.
-Because of this it will be nescesary to iterate over multiple images in the `data` field using the `num_images` field as an indicator for how many images are present in the data.
+Because of this it will be necessary to iterate over multiple images in the `data` field using the `num_images` field as an indicator for how many images are present in the data.

 When the image batch has been processed, the `finalize` function must be called, in order to copy the new image data to memory.
 The `finalize` function can be called like this:
 ```c